-Return speed control to neutral and/or depress brake pedal.
+Remove foot from speed control and/or depress brake pedal.

-Quick stops can be made by fully depressing the brake pedal without returning the speed control to neutral.
+Emergency stops can be made by fully depressing the brake pedal without releasing speed control.
 Full depression of brake pedal switches drive power off for circuit protection.

-Before drive power can be restored, the speed control must be returned to neutral and the brake released.
-Movement of the speed control will then restore operation.
+Before drive power can be restored the foot speed pedal control must be released.
+Depression of the speed control will then restore operation.